 This one can be easily traced back to customer service – when a voice assistant is taking care of your clients, your employees can focus on more important tasks.
 But that’s only one example.
 With voice assistants, things such as time reporting, writing e-mails, setting reminders, organising meetings, and countless other mundane tasks are done more quickly and efficiently.

 International business relations are an everyday occurrence in the age of globalisation, but language barriers can still prove to be an issue that needs to be tackled.
 Translation with the use of voice assistants has become much more accurate (with Google Assistant’s interpreter mode being a good example, and can help to make communication a lot smoother and easier to understand for all the parties involved.

 Life in an office can become pretty chaotic sometimes, especially when it comes to large companies.
 The most obvious aid from voice assistants in terms of organisation comes in the ability to quickly set up meetings, calls, reminders, etc., but that’s not all.
 They can also prove to be a huge help in terms of HR support, helping to navigate internal company documents and policies in a much quicker way.

-Accessibility has been a hot topic in the tech world for many years, and the trend to make digital products available to every type of user is only going to continue.
+Accessibility in mobile apps has been a hot topic in the tech world for many years, and the trend to make digital products available to every type of user is only going to continue.
 By integrating voice assistance into your products, you make them accessible to people with visual or movement impairments and gain a competitive advantage.

 The future of voice assistance

-Voice assistants may be able to hold a human-like, perfectly natural conversation, which is something Google is already trying to figure out.
+Voice assistants or chatbots may be able to hold a human-like, perfectly natural conversation, which is something Google is already trying to figure out.
 The technology will also greatly influence how search on the internet is performed, which means new opportunities for product promotion and marketing.
 And with smart home devices being more prevalent every year, it is safe to say that voice assistants will become more entangled in our lives, making our everyday tasks less of a bother.